-From Einstein's field equation expressed in equation 1, we can see that space-time is curved around massive objects such as black holes or galaxy clusters.
-As light travels at the speed of light, it travels in null geodesic such that proper time cannot be defined.
-In this case, a new parameter called affine parameter λ could be used.
-As a result, we can define a velocity like vector such that the geodesic equation is still valid.
+From Einstein's field equation expressed in equation 1, we can see that spacetime is curved around massive objects such as black holes or galaxy clusters.
+As light travels at the speed of light, it travels in null geodesic such that proper time could not be defined.
+A new parameter called affine parameter λ could be used in this case.
+As a result, we can define a velocity like vector such that, the geodesic equation is still valid.
 By putting equation 24 into equation 25, we can obtain